Code-Institute-Submissions/richard-geddis-ms2-/readme.md

+Do you know your F1 Drivers?

 ### Purpose and story behind building the game:

-The F1 quiz is a fun game to test your knowledge on the current F1 Drivers.
+Do you know your F1 Drivers is a fun game to test your knowledge on the current F1 Drivers.

 I wanted to build this game as an F1 Fan from a very small age I have always had a passion for f1 and always loved playing the games and thought I should build a game that tests everyones knowledge on their F1 Drivers.